 - Remove foil immediately

-- Pop Instant Pot egg bites out of the mold immediately and put them on a plate
+- Pop Instant Pot egg bites out of the mold immediately and put them on a paper towel that is placed on a plate.

 When your egg bites are done they will be a bit puffy.
 Once you pop them out and flip them over they’re smooth.